mesjou/rl-playground/README.md

 # RL playground

+Simple implementation of:
-Simple implementation of PPO with TensorFlow 2.0 to solve OpenAI's CartPole-v1.
+- PPO with TensorFlow 2.0 to solve OpenAI's CartPole-v1
+- SAC with TensorFlow 2.0 to solve OpenAI's MountainCarContinuous-v0

 The simplicity makes understanding of PPO straightforward.
 All steps are represented in two files: